 The Zambian Drum is unique!
-If theres a funeral, a ceremony, a cerebration, a beer party, or people being called to a meeting at the palace, how does the message get to the villagers who are scattered all over in different villages?
-Through the drum.
+For example, if there’s a funeral, a ceremony, a celebration, a beer party, or people being called to a meeting at the palace, how does the message get to the villagers who are scattered all over in different villages?
+Through the drum!

-To a westerner, when a drum is being beaten, thats all theres to it, a drum being beaten.
+To a westerner, when a drum is being beaten, that’s all there is to it, a drum being beaten.
 The way the drum is beaten conveys a lot of messages to a trained ear.
-Somebody will tell you theres beer some where, just by hearing a drum beaten.
-Or that theres a tragedy that has befallen the village and you are all wanted at the palace, the drum beat will convey that message.
+Somebody will tell you there’s beer somewhere, just by hearing a drum beaten.
+Or that there’s a tragedy that has befallen the village and you are all wanted at the palace, the drum beat will convey that message.

-The significance and role of the drum is clearly visible when it comes to traditional ceremonies.
+The significance and role of the drum is clearly visible when it comes to traditional ceremonies and Zambian Traditional dancing.

 Beating of the Maoma royal drum in the Lealui plains in Zambezi tells people that the Kuomboka is about to start.
 When the Maoma drum comes to life, people know the ceremony is about to begin.
-This old drum has been giving the Lozis the same message over the years, the message that its time to shift to Limulunga, the water has risen, its time for Kuomboka
+This old drum has been giving the Lozis the same messages over the years; when it’s time to shift to Limulunga, when the water has risen and when the Kuomboka has stated…

 Floriana Executive Lodge offers five star services in Solwezi, next to The Royal Solwezi Hotel.